Pare people: Language

-Recent history
+History

 The Pare were the main producers of iron for which there was considerable demand from the Chaga and Maasai people, as well as other adjacent populations.
 Notable Pare blacksmiths include the Shana clan (Shana, meaning blacksmith), who have maintained the tradition to this day.

 The Pare are traditionally highly organised in terms of compulsory community work towards sustainable and inclusive development through a philosophy referred to as msaragambo.

 The Usangi Kingdom between Ugweno to the north and Mgagao in the south was ruled by Mfumwa Sangiwa I (Mfumwa, meaning Chief or King) who died in 1923, Mfumwa Koshuma Sangiwa up to 1928, Mfumwa Sabuni and finally Mfumwa Shaban Mtengeti Sangiwa up to the abolition of traditional rule following the independence of Tanganyika.

 In Ugweno, a chief or King was referred to as Mangi, the term also used by the Chaga.
 At the peak of its power, the Ugweno state had at its head a Mangi Mrwe (Supreme/Paramount Chief/ King) who was assisted by governing councils, ministers and district chiefs.

 The Pare were also known as rainmakers, one notable exponent being Mfumwa Muhammad Kibacha Singo, a local ruler of Same who died in January 1981.
 In these rituals (as well as other cultural practices e.g. healing, initiation, etc.), spiritual figurines were often used that had been artistically sculptured out of clay or wood, and wrapped in either cloth and/or leather.
 Recent interest in such artefacts from collectors and researchers has unearthed them throughout the western world.

-Pre-colonial
+Early history

+We can infer from archaeological evidence that the current Pare people did not originate as the first Bantu speakers to occupy the Pare Mountains.
+A type of pottery that is typically connected to Bantu-speaking communities has been discovered in South Pare, and radiocarbon dating has proven that it dates back well before the year 1000 A.D.

+Some of these early sites are associated by Pare traditions with people who lived there before the current Pare population and were either driven out or assimilated by the newcomers; however, these traditions refer to these early inhabitants in an unclear way by the name "Galla".

+However, Gweno people appear to be the most ancient among the current population.
+According to a number of Gweno traditions, their society was already fairly well stratified by the time they were sixteen generations old, or around the start of the sixteenth century.
+It featured lineages with expertise in rituals, iron forging, and smelting.
+The political power in the nation belonged to the iron forging lineage, known as the Shana.
+Uncertainty remains regarding Ugweno history under the Shana.
+Before 1500, Ugweno society might have existed for a few generations.